Frimkron/PHPCalFeed/README.md

 Next, delete the `calendar-config.php` file in the calendar script's directory, if it already exists, and create a new one.
-Set the `url` property to your Google calendar url, by copying the code below and replacing the example url:
+Set the `url` property to your Google calendar url, by copying the code exactly as it appears below and replacing the example url:

 ```php
 <?php